Hear Firsthand About Lobby Day for Animals

 You're also provided with food, beverages and other goodies to help make your experience at the State House pleasant and rewarding.
 One of my meetings was with Donna LoConte, Budget Director for State Senator Anthony Petruccelli.
 Donna not only remembered me from last year, but also took time out from her hectic schedule to talk about pending animal bills with me.
 She was extremely nice, welcoming, informed, and, as an animal lover herself, was deeply concerned about the various animal issues currently being debated by state lawmakers.
 She told me that Senator Petruccelli had supported the controversial ban on dog devocalization a few years ago, which, as one of his constituents, I was happy to learn about.
 I came away from the Lobby Day feeling very uplifted and grateful to have been a part of such an overwhelmingly positive, productive and exciting experience with fellow animal advocates, government officials and lawmakers.
 I can't wait for the next Lobby Day for Animals!

 Lobby Day was an amazing day of networking with other animal rights supporters and a great way to experience legislative lobbying!
 It was well organized by the MSPCA, The Humane Society and others including several legislative speakers, such as Senator Jehlen and Representative Coakley-Rivera.
 They addressed their track record on animal legislation and addressed the current needs of animals today.
-One of the bills that they discussed was Senate Bill 2192, regarding the ban of carbon monoxide and dioxide euthanasia, a spay/neuter fund and other highly urgent needs for Massachusetts animals.
+One of the bills that they discussed was a bill regarding the ban of carbon monoxide and dioxide euthanasia, a spay/neuter fund and other highly urgent needs for Massachusetts animals.
 When we sat with the staff of our district’s legislators we found them to be highly supportive of this bill as well as others.
 They were happy to listen to our pleas and responded positively!

 These legislators have the power to influence our state and country in a positive way-all that it takes is a push from their constituents!
 I am excited to see so many wonderful people at the event this year and can’t wait to see an even higher number next year!
 It is such an influential way to create change for animals!
 I hope that anyone interested in animal rights will join us next year!